-Since the blessed month of Dhul Hijjah is approaching and many of us are organising our Qurbani sacrifice in time for the festival of Eid al Adha.
-Even if we entrust our Qurbani to an organisation, the onus is on us to entrust our obligation to a charity that follows the Sunnah when performing this important act of faith.
+The blessed month of Dhul Hijjah is approaching and many of us are organising our Qurbani sacrifice in time for the festival of Eid al Adha.
+Even if we entrust our Qurbani to an organisation, the onus is still on us to partner with a reputable charity that follows the Sunnah when performing this important act of faith.
 UCI has been performing Qurbani on behalf of donors since 2013 and is committed to adhering to all rules and regulations.

 1. What is Qurbani in Islam?